carlosaicrag/module-4-resources/week10/d3/db_design+more_sql.md

 * by default on mac your user might be set to be a super user already
 ---

+# sequelize-cli
+* what thee heck is it?
+* draw picture showing what sequlize-cli is
 # Let's create a database that our breaddit app will use using sequelize-cli
 npx sequelize-cli db:create
 * This should create a database named with what you put in the config file